masakhane-io/lacuna_pos_ner/language_corpus/ibo/README.md

 This directory contains Igbo data to be annotated into named entities and part of speech tags.

-Data contains 8000 sentences and approximately 27236 unique tokens.
+Data contains 8000 sentences, 289,695 tokens and approximately 27236 unique tokens.

 Sentences obtained from [IgboRadio](https://www.igboradio.com/) and [Kaoditaa](https://kaoditaa.com/)